Xshelton/DDintensity/README.md

 Constructed dataset:
 DDI_Major1_114958.csv

 * Step one:  building Embedding dataset
+First, make sure we have folders:0_drug_feature_pool
+and put unzipped drug features files into the folder 0_drug_feature_pool
+change
-First, make sure we have folders:0_drug_feature_pool and put unzipped drug features files into the folder 0_drug_feature_pool change keys='DinoVitb16' in dataset_construction.py run the file it will generate an embedding dataset for ML downstream tasks.
+keys='DinoVitb16' in dataset_construction.py
+run the file
+it will generate an embedding dataset for ML downstream tasks.
 Generally look like
+For pre-train deep learning of DinoVit, the files should looks like:
 0DDI_Major1_vDinoVitb16_dDinoVitb16_frs_0_rs0.csv
+For pre-trained deep learning of Biogpt, the files should looks like:
+0DDI_Major1_vbioGPTesum_dbioGPTesum_frs_0_rs0.csv
-'DinoVitb16' is the key to selecting the pre-trained deep learning models and an identifier for the following experiments.
+'DinoVitb16' ,'bioGPTesum' are the key to selecting the pre-trained deep learning models and an identifier for the following experiments.

 * Step 2: Building 5 folds embedding dataset
 in .\Embedding dataset\：